persephonesoft/webcerberus-helm/README.md

 ## Ready Helm Chart with Containers from Docker Hub

 This Helm Chart has been configured to pull the Container Images from the Docker Hub Public Repository.
+The lates Webcerberus version is 8.1.8518.
+Also a set of previous versions is available for deploying on Kubernetes:
+ - 7.5.8405

 ## Prerequisites